Big Van Vader: Catch Wrestling Association (1986–1987, 1989–1991)

-New Japan Pro-Wrestling
+New Japan Pro-Wrestling (1987–1992)

-Early years (1987–1989)
+Takeshi Puroresu Gundan (1987–1988)

 Although originally signed to All Japan Pro Wrestling (AJPW), AJPW owner Giant Baba traded White's contract over to New Japan Pro-Wrestling (NJPW) in 1987 after consideration.
 Upon joining NJPW, White was given the ring name Big Van Vader and began to wear a black wrestling mask.
 His new identity was based on a strong warrior of the same name from Japanese folklore.
-He was introduced as the crown jewel of the Takeshi Puroresu Gundan stable which was managed by Takeshi Kitano.
+On December 27, Vader was introduced as the crown jewel of the Takeshi Puroresu Gundan stable which was managed by Takeshi Kitano at the Year End in Kokukigan event.
 Vader challenged Antonio Inoki, who had already defeated Riki Choshu, and defeated the worn-down Inoki.
-The pro-Inoki audience rioted, resulting in NJPW being banned from Sumo Hall, it's home arena.
+The pro-Inoki audience rioted, resulting in NJPW being banned from Sumo Hall, its home arena.
 The ban remained in effect until 1989, when NJPW did its first show back in Sumo Hall on February 22.

+Vader lost a rematch to Inoki via disqualification on January 4, 1988.
+He remained unpinned during the first few months of his NJPW career and was presented as a dominant competitor, often winning handicap matches against numerous opponents.
+On May 8, Vader faced Tatsumi Fujinami for the IWGP Heavyweight Championship after Inoki vacated the title due to an injury.
+Vader lost the match via disqualification, resulting in Fujinami winning the title.
+On June 26, Vader challenged Fujinami for the title in a rematch and lost the match.
+It marked Vader's first pinfall loss in NJPW.
+Vader entered that year's 1988 IWGP League to become the #1 contender for the IWGP Heavyweight Championship, but failed to win the tournament, lasting it at third place.
+Vader continued to rise up the ranks in IWGP, becoming a huge main event star by the end of the year.